-Based on our existing cash balance as of June 30, 2020, our research and development plans and our timing expectations related to our development programs for IMVT-1401, we expect to be able to fund our operating expenses and capital expenditure requirements into the first half of 2022.
+Based on our existing cash balance as of September 30, 2020, our research and development plans and our timing expectations related to our development programs for IMVT-1401, we expect to be able to fund our operating expenses and capital expenditure requirements into the second half of calendar year 2023.
 However, we have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.